-- after the close of its review or as soon thereafter as practicable.
+- 10. The Panel shall issue a written decision no later than ten working days after the close of its review or as soon thereafter as practicable.
 If the Panel sustains an appeal, the evaluation shall be returned to the evaluator for reconsideration consistent with the Panel's decision, and a revised evaluation which shall indicate an overall rating other than "unsatisfactory" shall be given to the employee for signature and placement in his/her personnel file no later than 30 calendar days after the Panel's decision. - of an "unsatisfactory" rating and the Panel sustains his/her appeal, the employee's salary (including retroactive payment, if any) shall be adjusted to include the increment or longevity increase no later than two pay periods after the Panel has rendered its decision or as soon thereafter as practicable.